 Stones of Remembrance

-The Stones of Remembrance Project is an annual activity, sponsored by The Breman, the Lillian and Al Weinberg Center for Holocaust Education, Eternal-Life Hemshech, and the Jewish Federation of Greater Atlanta that memorializes the 1.5 million Jewish children who were killed during the Holocaust.
+The Stones of Remembrance Project is an annual activity, sponsored by The Breman, the Lillian and Al Weinberg Center for Holocaust Education, Eternal-Life Hemshech, and the Jewish Foundation of Greater Atlanta that memorializes the 1.5 million Jewish children who were killed during the Holocaust.
 Students from public and private elementary, middle, and high schools in metro Atlanta are invited to participate.
 They are given an actual murdered child’s first and last name, the date and place of birth, and the date and place of death.
 They write this information on a specially-prepared stone, and decorate it using permanent markers.
-The stone then becomes a unique memorial to that child’s life.
+The stone then becomes a unique memorial to that murdered child’s life.
 Once the stone is completed, students are encouraged to write a short reflection to help them process their participation in the project.
-Their reflection can be open-ended or more guided using four questions they are provided.
+Their reflection can be open-ended or more guided using questions they are provided.
 The stones are then either displayed as a Holocaust memorial on their school grounds, at The Breman, or each student can take their stone home and place it in a special location of their choosing.

 Curiosity.
 Piqued.